ruenahcmohr/85C1/README.md

 good luck, I'd love to see what scales you make for your meters!
 Maybe I can add it to the project?
 Build a library of strange custom scales?

+HEY Remmeber that inkscape default prints at only 75 DPI!!
+Adjust the settings to print at 600DPI.

   Rue M.